-(A) The purpose of this section is to prevent the gradual deterioration of historic resources due to a failure to provide normal and customary maintenance such that the unique attributes and character of the historic resource or district might be lost due to decay, deterioration, or structural defects.
+27 (A) The purpose of this section is to prevent the gradual deterioration of designated historic 28 resources on the Frederick County Register of Historic Places due to a failure to provide normal 29 and customary maintenance such that the unique attributes and character of the historic resource 30 or district might be lost due to decay, deterioration, or structural defects.

-(B) The property owner of an individually designated landmark, site, or structure, or of a site or structure within a designated historic [preservation] district shall not permit such landmark, site, or structure to fall into a state of disrepair which may result in the deterioration of any exterior appurtenance or architectural feature so as to produce or tend to produce, in the judgment of the Commission, a detrimental effect upon the character of the district as a whole or the life and character of the landmark, site, or structure in question, including:
+31 (B) The property owner of an individually designated landmark, site, or structure, or of a site 32 or structure within a designated historic district shall not permit such landmark, site, or structure 33 to fall into a state of disrepair which may result in the deterioration of any exterior appurtenance 34 or architectural feature so as to produce or tend to produce, in the judgment of the Commission, a 35 detrimental effect upon the character of the district as a whole or the life and character of the 36 landmark, site, or structure in question, including:

-[Single brackets] and ~~Strikethrough~~ indicate matter deleted from existing law.
+[Single boldface brackets] indicates matter deleted from existing law.